SilverMonkeyGmbH/v61_docs/Installation.rst

 #.
 For general information on system requirements see :doc:`/Requirements`.
 #.
 Microsoft Active Directory Service Account for accessing SIM SQL DB (in this article ``sim-svc-sql``)

+..note:: Please install all requirements before beginning with this guide!

 IIS Features
 ----------------------------